napanianXennial/napanianXennial.github.io/apps/flashcards/unauth.md

 ---
-layout: minimal-app
+layout: minimal
-title:  "Flashcards!"
+title:  "Unauthenciated View"
-blurb: "Test your knowledge of key concepts with these flashcards."
+blurb: "Here's how the page looks to unauthenticated users."
 ---